KTH/devops-course/contributions/essay/morello-gardaa/README.md

 ## Title

-Qauntum Devops: automating and integrating processes in the Quantum Software Life Cycle
+Quantum Devops: automating and integrating processes in the Quantum Software Life Cycle

 ## Names and KTH ID